jupyter/jupyter/docs/source/projects/subprojects.rst

 .. seealso::

       `Jupyter kernels <https://github.com/ipython/ipython/wiki/IPython-kernels-for-other-languages>`_

-      for a full list of kernels available for other languages.
+      A full list of kernels available for other languages.
 Many of these kernels are developed by third parties and may or may not be stable.

 Formatting and Conversion
 -------------------------
 Notebooks are rich interactive documents that combine live code, narrative text (using markdown), visualizations, and other rich media.
 The following utility subprojects allow programmatic format conversion and manipulation of notebook documents.

 .. glossary::